yeshi16/SBA_319_MongoDB_Database_Application/README.md

 ## Description

 The Movie Collection Tracker is a web pplication that allows users to manage a collection of movies.
-Users can add, view, and manage movies, genres, and user information.
+Users can add, view, and manage movies, celebrity, and user information.
 The application is built with Node.js, Express, and MongoDB, providing a robust backend to handle data storage and retrieval.

 ## Steps to Work on the Project